PGDip in Sustainable Development

 Applicants must have a pass rate of 65% in a bachelor’s or BTech degree, or a relevant four-year diploma (NQF level 7) to qualify for access into the PGDip.
 If you wish to apply to the programme on the merit of recognition of prior learning (RPL) applicants are required to have any tertiary-level, three-year programme of formal studies (NQF level 6) and five years’ working experience.
 For both options, relevant work experience is considered for admission.
 While you may qualify for access into the PGDip, selection into the programme is done according to a careful set of criteria and procedures spelled out in the Yearbook of the Faculty of Economic and Management Sciences.

 Applications for the 2025 academic year are open until 30 September 2024.
 By this date, you must complete your formal application via the Stellenbosch University student application system.
-There is an additional departmental process that you must complete, which includes a more detailed application form, supplying a motivation letter, and a CV.
+This includes relevant additional document that you must complete and upload as part of your application, including the departmental ppplication form, letter of motivation and CV.

 The qualification can empower you to continue in your current professional pathway, by strongly integrating a multi-faceted understanding of sustainability.
 More than just knowledge about sustainability, the PGDip cultivates skills and values that are vital for supporting change processes across a diversity of settings.
 If you are seeking a new personal or professional mission, the PGDip offers a space for curiosity, learning and exploration.
 If you are eager to continue in an academic direction, there are possibilities to continue your studies and become more involved in transformative sustainability research.
 One option is the CST’s MPhil in Sustainable Development programme.